Winner Takes All

 For this reason, we can't praise this show to the heights, but nevertheless it's a quiz that was popular in its day.

 In 1981, redundant sausage cook John Smith won £6620, the highest prize awarded on a British game show at the time.
-This remained the record prize for over a decade as that year's Broadcasting Act gave the IBA the power to cap game show prizes, which it did at £6000, a limit which remained in force until 1993.
+This was bettered in 1986, when Michael Dixon's winnings totalled £7455.
+It remained the record cash prize for over a decade.

 In the Wheeler version, one outtake concerned a hostess introducing one contestant as "Tony Gold from Haughton-le-Spring" when his nametag actually said Chris.